Champii/crypto-dht/README.md

 decentralized nature.
 In fact, each node participating in a DHT can fetch and store addressable content by key, as well as storing and serving a fraction of that hash table.

+Bitcoin is a quickly growing crypto-currency, quickly gaining interest from the public by its capacity to emit some digital money, to transfer that money between wallets, to assure a certain anonymity in those transfers, and all of that without any intervention of a bank or any other third party. (other than part of the network, ofc)

 Bitcoin based blockchains all share the same characteristic: In order to reach a consensus, each and every nodes participating in the network have to keep a full copy of the blockchain.
 Even if this issue has been solved with light wallets